 An Anti-Balaka spokesman said their fighters went to the airport to defend the local population after they were targeted by Chadian troops who were escorting the Muslim convoy.

-Wenezoui added that troops from the African peacekeeping force MISCA and French soldiers removed the roadblocks and dispersed the crowds, which prompted some Anti-Balaka, Christian fighters, to respond with gunfire.
+Wenezoui said troops from the African peacekeeping force MISCA and French soldiers removed the roadblocks and dispersed the crowds, which prompted some Anti-Balaka, Christian fighters, to respond with gunfire.

 Chadian troops "passed forcefully" through the barricades, a foreign military source who did not want to be named told Reuters.

-A United Nations official said that African peacekeepers were dispatched to reinforce troops in the airport area.
+A UN official said that African peacekeepers were dispatched to reinforce troops in the airport area.

-Al Jazeera's Tania Page confirmed that the fighting had stopped, but also said that "there is still a very high presence of French Soldiers at the airport and African Union soldiers on the main road that links the central city to the airport."
+Al Jazeera's Tania Page, reporting from Bangui, confirmed that the fighting had stopped, but also said that "there is still a very high presence of French soldiers at the airport and African Union soldiers on the main road that links the central city to the airport."

-"They are camped out underneath air force helicopters and underneath the wings of airplanes, which is where families have been sheltering from the Christian Anti-Balaka militia," she said.
+"They are camped out underneath air force helicopters and underneath the wings of airplanes, which is where families have been sheltering from the Christian Anti-Balaka militia," our correspondent said.

-"They don't know why the Anti-Balaka brought their convoy under attack because we know from speaking to Anti-Balaka that they do want to drive the Muslims out of the Central African Republic," she said, reporting from the camp.
+"They don't know why the Anti-Balaka brought their convoy under attack because we know from speaking to Anti-Balaka that they do want to drive the Muslims out of the Central African Republic.

 "There is no security in the capital let alone beyond the boundaries, the limits of the capital," Page said.
 "Out there, beyond the city limits, there are atrocities being committed on almost a daily basis."